DataDog/datadog-agent/examples/README.md

 with environment variables, they can be commented out.

-Add any other configuration settings needed, then you can copy the file to `/etc/datadog-agent/datadog.yaml` for Linux systemsor `%ProgramData%\Datadog\datadog.yaml` for Windows and restart the Datadog Agent.
+Add any other configuration settings needed, then you can copy the file to `/etc/datadog-agent/datadog.yaml` for Linux systems or `%ProgramData%\Datadog\datadog.yaml` for Windows and restart the Datadog Agent.